-• Route monitoring is carried out in ECDIS mode.
+- The RADAR transmission status is Transmit in RADAR mode. - Automatic sailing or route monitoring is carried out in ECDIS mode.
 If setting/editing operation has not been completed when the dialog is closed automatically, the editing contents are discarded.

-\1 The following dialogs are excluded from the targets.
+\1: The following dialogs are excluded from the targets.